 Establishing data processes

 Establishing processes for completing a task efficiently and effectively is necessary for nearly every type of job.
 Just as a chef uses a process to create a recipe, so does a data analyst for collecting and organizing data.
 Data analysts rely heavily on their ability to efficiently manage and manipulate large quantities of data to achieve their objectives.
 Often, the data is complex and requires the analyst to establish a framework or “process” for breaking down the information into usable, insightful information.
-Data analysts often work with other people in the organization, such as engineers and data architects, to implement process improvements, make system modifications and develop more thorough documentation methods.
+Data analysts often work with other people, such as engineers and data architects, to implement process improvements, make system modifications and develop more thorough documentation methods.

 Cleaning and preparing data are a large part of any data analyst’s workday.
-To ensure credibility and accuracy within their findings, analysts must clean the data collected by removing any duplicates, errors, or outliers.
+To ensure credibility and accuracy in their findings, analysts must clean the data collected by removing any duplicates, errors, or outliers.
 Data cleaning is an invaluable skill for data analysts to master.
 It is one of the most critical steps to preparing accurate models for analysis.
 Just as mentioned above, bad data leads to incorrect or misleading conclusions.
-Because of this, proper data cleaning skills are crucial to a data analysts’ success.
+Because of this, proper data cleaning skills are crucial to a data analyst’s success.

 Data analysts use various reporting tools to achieve their presentation objectives.
 Extensive knowledge of reporting tools like SQL, Excel, Tableau, and Python is essential to the success of any data analyst.
 Learn more about advancing your data analytics skills with a Tableau Data Analytics Certificate here.

 How often do you collaborate with team members?